| Safe Haskell | Safe-Inferred |

 data Decider (topology :: Topology vertex) input output Source #

-is a Decider which receives inputs of
+A Decider topology input output is a Decider which receives inputs of

-and emits outputs of type output
+type input and emits outputs of type output, where allowed transitions

-are constrained by the provided topology
+are constrained by the provided topology.

-Being used to describe the domain logic of an aggregate, a Decider
+Being used to describe the domain logic of an aggregate, a Decider is

 always pure.